ONE MORE WARM OCTOBER DAY...

 Your First Alert Weather Forecast:

 This might be the last time we see highs in the 70s for quite a while...
-With mostly sunny skies and a southwest breeze, today’s temperatures will rise rapidly.
+With mostly sunny skies and a southwest breeze, today’s temperatures have climbed quickly.
 Our afternoon highs will be about 15 degrees warmer than normal for the middle of October.
 If you’re a fan of this warm weather, enjoy it while it lasts...

 Tomorrow will be a transition day as a cold front comes through the region.
 The wind will whip around to the northeast, holding highs into the 60s.
 Clouds will thicken with showers developing.
 A few thunderstorms will also be possible tomorrow afternoon and evening.
 Wednesday’s risk of severe weather is LOW.